toastedsalad/nvim/README.md

 Aside from all the configs in this directory, here are some highlights.

+You must start by installing this manually and then just doing PackerSync.
+That should be enough to get going.
 This is using packer as the package manager https://github.com/wbthomason/packer.nvim